An introduction to a complex field

 Some things about global climate change are clear, with good scientific evidence, but much is not yet known, mainly because the earth’s climate system is so complex.

-There is good evidence that since about 1975, the earth has warmed up on average around 0.6 °C (1 degree F).
-This is certainly comparable too, and, depending on the data series, possibly larger than the biggest short term fluctuations in climate that have occurred over the past several thousand years, a period of relative climatic stability after the end of the last Ice Age.
-By comparison, during the last Ice Age global temperature was about 8-10 °C lower than at present.
+There is good evidence that since about 1975, the earth has warmed up on average around 0.9 °C (1.6 degree F).
+This is certainly comparable to, and possibly larger than, the biggest short-term fluctuations in climate that have occurred over the past several thousand years.

-Similarly there is strong evidence that sea level has risen about 10 cm over the same 40-year period.
+Similarly, there is strong evidence that sea level has risen by about 10 cm over the same 40-year period.
 Again this seems to be larger than historical variations over at least the past 1,000 years.
-But it is tiny compared with the 150 meter rise that came with the end of the Ice Age.
+But it is tiny compared with the 150-meter rise that came with the end of the Ice Age.

 The changes in the Arctic have been far more dramatic than global changes, with the summer extent of Arctic Ocean sea ice dropping rapidly by about 50%, starting in the late 1990’s.
 (Since sea ice floats, its melting does not contribute to sea level change.)

-The longer-term trends, which include a warming from the late 1880’s to around 1950, are complicated by the fact that the global climate was considerably cooler in the 18th century the the average for the past thousand years, so part or all of that early-20th century warming was due to a return to more normal temperatures.
+The longer-term trends, which include a much slower warming from the late 1880’s to around 1950, are complicated by the fact that the global climate was considerably cooler in the 18th century than the average for the past thousand years, so part or all of that early-20th century warming was due to a return to more normal temperatures.

 When it comes to causes, there are several possibilities.
 Carbon dioxide increases from fossil fuels is certainly the most popular one, but temperature increases do not closely track CO2 increases in recent decades, and in ancient data temperature increases may precede CO2 increases, according to some researchers.